apt-get install ruby-dev zlib1g-dev libglib2.0-dev

 end

-Now, you need to add copy_static
+Now, you need to add copy_static to your helpers

 File lib/helpers